Program Details.

 Detailed information about the ideal recommended study plan, etc. is available here.

-An info session for Linz, Vienna, and Bregenz about our Bachelor's and Master's degree programs in AI.
-Study Artificial Intelligence in Linz, Vienna, and Bregenz.
-Learn more during an online info session on April 10, 2024, starting at 6:00 PM.
+An info session about our Bachelor's and Master's degree programs in AI will take place in Linz, Vienna, and Bregenz.
+Study Artificial Intelligence in Linz, Vienna, and Bregenz!
+Learn more during an online info session on April 9, 2025, starting at 6:00 PM.

 Types of Courses